 Staff are encouraged to engage in activities which promote development and the DMO provides regular training opportunities and support for professional studies to enhance the skills base of its employees.
 The DMO also provides cross-training for different roles to help improve staffing flexibility and reduce turnover pressure.
 Teams are encouraged to ensure cross-skilling of staff to support resilience.
+Succession planning activities continued to identify key person risks and mitigations, with a focus on establishing deputies to provide resilience.

 Salaries are benchmarked annually to equivalent private sector pay levels in order to keep management aware of any significant disparities that are developing.
-Challenges with recruitment and retention were again identified this year and were reviewed by the Advisory Board.
 The DMO has a policy to recognise those staff who have performed well in their roles through the payment of one-off non-consolidated performance related awards.
 Any awards are assessed annually by the DMO Performance Review Team.
 They are determined by individual performance and criteria associated with the DMO's performance management process, which are also aligned to the policy for public sector pay.